lukingroup/simnet/readme.md

 ## Data Storage

-Simulation results are stored in CSV format in the `OutputFiles` directory, organized by experiment type and date.
+Simulation results can be stored in CSV format in the `OutputFiles` directory, organized by experiment type and date.
 The file naming convention includes relevant parameters and timestamps for easy identification.

 ## Contributing